ooni/spec/nettests/ts-024-sni-blocking.md

-The implementation may (i) randomly delay the moment where steps 3. and 4. start such that step 3. does not strictly run before 4.; (ii) cache the result of step 4. such that step 4. is not repeated for every input `target`.
+The implementation may (i) randomly delay the moment where steps 3. and 4. start such that step 3. does not strictly run before 4.; (ii) cache the result of step 4. to avoid repeating it for every input `target`.

 # Expected output